skulos/go-examples/WIP/1. Introduction to Programming Concepts/Introduction.md

 ```

-5. Calculate the Hypotenuse of a Triangle
+5. Calculate the Hypotenuse of a Triangle (PROG 2)
 ```go
 hypotenuse = sqrt(a^2 + b^2)
 ```

-6. Determine Even or Odd Number
+6. Determine Even or Odd Number (PROG 1)